davidmalcolm/texi2rst/output/vague-linkage.rst

 There are several constructs in C++ that require space in the object file but are not clearly tied to a single translation unit.
-We say that these constructs have vague linkage.
+We say that these constructs have 'vague linkage'.
 Typically such constructs are emitted wherever they are needed, though sometimes we can be more clever.